 The most common reticle is the standard Duplex.
 These reticles are best and work great for hunting and ranges.
 Those who hunt smaller animals may want finer crosshairs.
 If you are shooting long-range or tactical shooting, you may want to think about purchasing what is known as the Christmas tree reticle.

 The reticle that you see in the first focal plane or FFP will remain the same throughout the range of magnification.
 This is preferred by those who shoot long range.
+For long range scopes, go to this page.
 If the reticle is placed in the second plane, it will increase when you are magnifying.
 Your target will enlarge but the reticle stays the same.

 This is not present in most scopes with low magnification.
 However, it does occur more often in higher powered scopes.
 This is an optical illusion that will increase with magnification.
 This means that you are likely to have more error at the higher levels of magnification.
 This will mean that you must get this corrected to ensure that the magnification is accurate.